The business benefits from increasing a workforce’s mental wellbeing are significant.

 - Managing health and safety risks associated with stress is a legal requirement - See the Employers' legal responsibilities section.

 A lot of research is going into the return on investment in workplace wellbeing.
-Here are just two examples.
+Here are just a few examples.

 Creating a mentally healthy workplace: Return on investment analysis: The Mentally Healthy Workplace Alliance, 2014.